o-x-y-g-e-n/bestuxschool/content/posts/2021-01-15--university-of-michigan/index.md

 |Top UX Graduate Degree Programs| **#4**| usertesting.com|
 ---

-## Faculty at Master of Science in Information with UX Concentration - UMich [🔗](https://www.si.umich.edu/people/directory/faculty)
+## Faculty at Master of Science in Information with UX Concentration - UMich [read more](https://www.si.umich.edu/people/directory/faculty)
 Faculty in the department of UMSI  collaborate throughout the university and beyond on their research.
 ![research_stats](research_stats.png)